tbtommyb/number-one/readme.md

 * Blog write up
 * Fix up blog - credits, new pics
 * Tidy up formatting a little bit more (create new media mixin for iphone screen, change ids to classes, alignments on the page etc).
 Make go button change colour on hover
-* security - ssl, cookies, sql
+* security - ssl, cookies, sql (need to use prepared statements)

 * Songkick??